 There are many different approaches to the design and development of APIs in use today.
-The dominant approach is the RESTful (Representational State Transfer) API.
+The dominant approach is the RESTful API.
 REST is not strictly a protocol or standard as it is a set of architectural constraints or guidelines.
-When a client makes a request, a REST API sends a representation of the resource’s state to the requester or endpoint.
+When a client makes a request, a REST API sends a representation of the resources state to the requester or endpoint.

 Developed by Google, gRPC is now widely used and is particularly suitable for mobile API development.

-Created by Facebook (now Meta), GraphQL is a language for querying databases from client-side applications and is particularly useful for granular data access and mobile API development.
+Created by then Facebook / now Meta, GraphQL is a language for querying databases from client-side applications and is particularly useful for granular data access and mobile API development.

 The API Economy

-APIs provide unlimited opportunities for service integration, expansion and development.
-They are crucial to participating in the booming, global digital economy and entering an almost limitless variety of digital services.
+APIs provide unlimited opportunities for service integration, expansion, and development.
+Theyre crucial to participating in the booming, global digital economy and entering an almost limitless variety of digital services.

-IT leaders who want a deeper dive into the API world or want to optimize their engagement in the API economy can start by exploring our growing number of eBooks on API management and APIOps.
+IT leaders who want a deeper dive into the API world or want to optimize their engagement in the API economy can start by exploring more of our resources around API management and APIOps.

 Software developers seeking to traverse the API landscape can start by becoming familiar with REST and other API design approaches and exploring the API functionalities of their language of choice.
 Check out Kong Academy for learning resources across multiple languages and platforms.